-Azerbaijani rapper Parviz Guluzade, known as Paster, has received 30 days of administrative arrest.
+Azerbaijani rapper Parviz Guluzade, known under the performance name Paster, has been released after serving 30 days of administrative arrest.

 Many in Azerbaijan believe the arrest was politically motivated, because shortly before his arrest, Paster mentioned a bank belonging to the president’s family in one of his songs.
 The clip for this song has been removed from YouTube.

 At the end of December 2019, Parviz Guluzade was sentenced to 30 days of administrative arrest on charges of disturbing public order while intoxicated.

 Fans of Guluzade were sure that the rapper was thus “punished” for criticizing the government and in particular, Pasha Bank, in his music.

 Pasha Bank belongs to the two daughters of President Ilham Aliyev, and among the shareholders and members of the supervisory board there are several close relatives of the first lady and vice president of the country Mehriban Aliyeva (nee Pashayeva).